dgs700/angular-custom-element/README.md

             name: 'property-one'
         }
     },
-    propertyNameTwo: {
+    antoherPropertyName: {
-        // will match or create an attr named propertynametwo="..."
+        // will match or create an attr named anotherpropertyname="..."
         // UNLESS the "readOnly:true" option is included (see below)
         attribute: {},